ValentinaGonzalezF/ValentinaGonzalezF/README.md

 ## Hi there 👋

-- 🔭 I’m currently working at BUK
-- 🌱 Learning how to play Piano.
 - 🧑‍🎓 [AWS Developer Associate Certified](https://www.credly.com/badges/c895f57a-afc9-4b93-8e87-b6cdb862b2b2)
 - 💭 About myself: proactive, curious, resilient, love to learn new things.
 - 💻 I have worked at: Tubesoft and MACH, located in Chile.
 - 👯 Looking to collaborate on software development
-- ⚡ Fun fact: Watched one piece two times

 ### 📫 How to reach me
 <p float="left">